Shanghe Mobile Crushing Plant

 - Feeding

-Material is loaded into a vibrating feeder, which regulates a consistent flow to the crusher.
-A grizzly section often pre-screens out fine material, directing it away from the crusher to improve efficiency and reduce wear. - Crushing
+Material is initially loaded into a vibrating feeder, which ensures a consistent, regulated flow to the crusher.
+Furthermore, an integrated grizzly section often pre-screens fine material, directing it away from the crusher; consequently, this process significantly improves operational efficiency and reduces unnecessary wear. - Crushing

 The heart of the plant, where size reduction occurs.
 The crushing action varies by machine type:- Compression (Jaw & Cone Crushers): Material is squeezed between two surfaces until it fractures.